limhairai/blightstone/README.md

 ## 📄 License

 This project is proprietary software.
-All rights reserved.
+All rights reserved. # Environment updated to production Supabase